How To Spruce Up Your Political Office

 Subtle Ambience with Electric Fireplace

 Now you really have a solid baseline put in place, it’s time to get fancy.
 You can do this with any number of ambience-enhancing objects, but my personal favorite recommendation of the day is to get an electric fireplace.
 You’ll get many of the benefits of a real fireplace in your office, and they can easily be installed where a traditional fireplace is simply not an option.
 Just think of how inviting your office could be with the additional ambience of a fireplace.
-Take a look at BEFR’s buying guide and see if you can find one that works for you.

 If you’ve gone ahead and put this extra effort into making your office inviting and welcoming for your visitors, then you’re well on your way.
 Take note of how your visitors act next time they come to see you.
 Do they seem at ease?
 Do they look around the room with a smile on their face?
 If so, you’ve done a great job.
 Let us know how it works for you!